magdalena-jarzynka/jjdd9-DreamTeam/README.md

 Project created during Junior Java Developer course at InfoShare Academy in Gdansk.
 The aim of the project was to create a fully functional online library.

-To access website click: http://dreamteam.jjdd9.is-academy.pl/.
-To access user’s features sign in with google.

 **Features:**
 1. guests (not logged in):